How Accurate Is The King James Bible?

 A criticism of newer translations is that some words and phrases, and even a few passages, that are included in the KJV, are absent in newer translations.
 These are not omissions.
 Rather, these words and phrases are additions in the Textus and Receptus and KJV.
 These additions are absent in the more ancient Greek manuscripts.
 Most modern translations still acknowledge the traditional additions in some way: in margin notes, in footnotes, or they are printed in a different font, etc. (More about the additional verses in the KJV here.)

-The King James Version is an excellent translation, but many of the recent English translations are better.
-I mostly read the New Testament in Greek, but the English Bibles I use, roughly in order of preference, are the Common English Bible (CEB), the New International Version (NIV 2011), the New American Standard Bible (NASB), the New Revised Standard Version (NRSV), and the King James Version (KJV).
+The King James Version is considered an excellent translation, but many of the recent English translations are better.
+I mostly read the New Testament in Greek, but the English Bibles I use, roughly in order of preference, are the Common English Bible (CEB), the New International Version (NIV 2011), the New American Standard Bible (NASB) and the New Revised Standard Version (NRSV).
 Most of the other, better-known English translations are fine too.

 It is most important that we read a Bible that we can understand.
 The New Testament was originally written in common, everyday Greek—a language that almost everyone in the Roman Empire (the world of the New Testament) could easily understand.
 We need modern English translations of the Bible that modern audiences can easily understand.